-The same weed-killing products used to treat other areas, such as sidewalk cracks, under fence lines, and in lawns, can all be used on gravel and sand.
-But when it comes to gravel, it’s especially important to wage war on unwanted plants early, because even a few dead weeds will stand out starkly to mar the clean look.
-In a lawn, dead weeds may soon be hidden by healthy grass, but in graveled areas the unsightly species will have to be removed—typically by plucking them out by hand—so prompt treatment pays off.
+The same weed-killing products used to treat other areas, such as along sidewalk cracks, under fence lines, and in lawns, can all be used on gravel and sand.
+But when it comes to gravel, it’s especially important to wage war on unwanted plants early, because even a few dead weeds can stand out starkly to mar a tidy look.

 The weed problems common to gravel vary widely, ranging from a single dandelion that springs up in the center of a path to invasive creeping grasses that systematically eat away at the sides of a gravel driveway.
-No matter what type of weed woes you’re dealing with, the herbicide chosen should be strong enough to kill the unwanted vegetation.
+No matter what type of weed woes shoppers are dealing with, the herbicide chosen needs to be strong enough to kill the unwanted vegetation.
 In some cases, it might also be a good idea to use a product that keeps future weed seeds from sprouting.

 - Selective weed killer: Many herbicides are selective, meaning they kill certain specific types of weeds but not others.
 The type of weeds killed by selective herbicides depends on the product.
 Several selective herbicides may be combined to increase the number and type of weeds killed.

-- Non-selective weed killer: This herbicide will kill all plants—both unwanted and wanted.
-When applying non-selective weed killers to gravel driveways and paths, care must be taken to ensure overspray does not come into contact with desirable lawns or plants.
+- Nonselective weed killer: This herbicide will kill all plants—both unwanted and wanted.
+When applying nonselective weed killers to gravel driveways and paths, care must be taken to ensure overspray does not come into contact with desirable plants or the lawn.

 The most effective weed killers feature one or more chemical herbicides known for their ability to vanquish vegetation.
-Several ingredients are used, some that wipe out weeds and others that act as mixing agents or surfactants to help the herbicide stick to the unwanted plants’ leaves.
+Several ingredients are used—some wipe out weeds while others act as mixing agents or surfactants to help the herbicide stick to the unwanted plants’ leaves.
 The following are among the most common ingredients found in weed-killing products.

 - Fluazifop: This is a selective herbicide designed to kill broadleaf weeds that can grow in gravel or sand, such as varieties of sedges.
 It’s often combined with triclopyr to produce an herbicide product that kills a broader range of weeds.
 However, it will kill turf grass, so it’s not suitable near lawns.

-- 2-4-D: Another selective herbicide that will kill invasive types of broadleaf weeds.
-It may also be combined with triclopyr for greater weed-killing power.
+- 2,4-D: Another selective herbicide that will kill invasive types of broadleaf weeds, 2,4-D may also be combined with triclopyr for greater weed-killing power.
 Like triclopyr, it’s safe to use near lawns.

-- Vinegar: Many natural weed killers contain highly concentrated vinegar, a non-selective product that will kill all plants it comes into contact with.
+- Vinegar: Many natural weed killers contain highly concentrated vinegar, a nonselective product that will kill all plants it contacts.
 Effectiveness depends on the strength of the vinegar.